No Social Security Tax Changes in Trump’s 'Big Bill'? What Retirees Need to Know

 - Under normal circumstances, a portion of their benefits would be included in taxable income.

-However, if the $4,000 bonus House GOP deduction is available, it would reduce their taxable income, potentially lowering their combined income calculation as well.
+However, the bonus GOP deduction would reduce their taxable income, potentially lowering their combined income calculation as well.

-With the bonus deduction and the $17,000 standard deduction proposed for 2025, their taxable income could drop enough to bring their combined income below the threshold or at least reduce how much of their Social Security is taxed.
+With OBBB changes to the bonus deduction and the regular standard deduction for 2025, their taxable income could drop enough to bring their combined income below the threshold or at least reduce how much of their Social Security is taxed.

-For Higher-Income Retirees: Those with incomes above the phase-out limits (individuals with adjusted gross income (AGI) above $75,000 and couples above $150,000) will see little or no benefit from the deduction.
-As a result, their Social Security benefits will continue to be taxed at current rates.
+For Higher-Income Retirees: Those with incomes above the phase-out limits will see little or no benefit from the deduction.
+As a result, their Social Security benefits would continue to be taxed at current rates.

 Trump One Big Beautiful Bill: Bottom line

 Despite campaign promises, the 2025 proposed tax bill hasn't delivered a Social Security tax cut.
-Instead, both the House and Senate GOP versions of Trump’s bill offer a temporary boost in the form of a bonus deduction for older adults.
+Instead, Trump’s new bill offers a temporary boost in the form of a bonus deduction for older adults.

 In a report from the Bipartisan Policy Center, the proposed bonus deduction is described as “likely to benefit people who earn modest incomes,” but “the lowest-earning seniors already pay no federal income taxes, so they wouldn’t benefit.
 The highest earners make too much to qualify.”